Neoteroi/BlackSheep-Docs/docs/websocket.md

     ```

 A `WebSocket` object will be bound to a parameter injected into your handler
-function when the client will try to connect to the endpoint.
+function when the client tries to connect to the endpoint.

 !!! warning "Be careful"
     Make sure that your function either has a parameter named **websocket** or